You are here

 What is a hardship authorization (also known as an "advance account" or "at risk account")?

-A hardship (sometimes referred to as an "advance account" or an "at risk account") is used when you need to spend funds but have not yet received your award.
+A hardship (sometimes referred to as an "advance account" or an "at risk account") is used when you need to spend funds but the award has not yet been finalized.

 At U-M, a project/grant (P/G) number is set up at the time of an award.
 With a hardship, the P/G number needs be established prior to the actual receipt of a final award document, allowing work to begin and costs to be properly allocated.